sds/scss-lint/lib/scss_lint/linter/README.md

 `{type}_convention`   | Convention for `{type}` selectors only, where `{type}` is one of `attribute`, `class`, `id`, or `placeholder`.
 See the `convention` option for possible values.
 `{type}_convention_explanation` | Custom explanation for `{type}` selector convention, where `{type}` is one of `attribute`, `class`, `id`, or `placeholder`.

+### Limitations

+`SelectorFormat` will not resolve the parent selector reference (`&`), and will ignore selectors containing any parent references.
+This is because these references cannot be resolved without compiling the Sass into actual CSS.
+If you would like to see such functionality, we'd love to merge a pull request!

 ## Shorthand

 Prefer the shortest shorthand form possible for properties that support it.